-C.1 Sponsor Eligibility

-A sponsor's airport must be:

-- identified in the ADOT State Airports System Plan dated November 2009 (or most current version); - owned by the public agency making an application for the loan; and - open to the public on a nondiscriminatory basis.

-C.2 Airport Benefits

-In determining whether the project has "Airport Benefits", Aeronautics will examine such factors as how the project will enhance operational airport capacity, aviation safety on the airport, improve air service to the local community, or enhance the local economy.

-C.3 Project Feasibility

-The sponsor must demonstrate the proposed project is feasible with respect to its location and operation on the airport and with how it performs a significant economic and aviation purpose for the airport.
-Applicant must also demonstrate how the loan will be financially secured.
+- A. Sponsor Eligibility: A sponsor's airport must be identified in the ADOT State Airports System Plan dated November 2009 (or most current version).
+The airport must be owned by the public agency making an application for the loan.
+The airport must be open to the public on a nondiscriminatory basis. - B. Airport Benefits: In determining whether the project has "Airport Benefits", Aeronautics will examine such factors as how the project will enhance operational airport capacity, aviation safety on the airport, improve air service to the local community, or enhance the local economy. - C. Project Feasibility: The sponsor must demonstrate the proposed project is feasible with respect to its location and operation on the airport and with how it performs a significant economic and aviation purpose for the airport.
+Applicant must also demonstrate how the loan will be financially secured. - 1.
+Practicality: A proposed project is practical from an engineering standpoint when it can be designed, constructed and operated to safely accomplish the aviation purpose for which it is intended in accordance with FAA aviation design criteria and generally accepted engineering principles and concepts.

-C.3.a Practicality

-A proposed project is practical from an engineering standpoint when it can be designed, constructed and operated to safely accomplish the aviation purpose for which it is intended in accordance with FAA aviation design criteria and generally accepted engineering principles and concepts.
 Practicality must also be demonstrated that the project is in an operationally acceptable location on the airport.

-C.3.b Economic Purpose

-This purpose can be demonstrated when, within one year of the project's completion, the airport will experience: 1) an increase in aviation activity in the form of aircraft operations and/or based aircraft; or 2) an increase in new businesses or ancillary business activities.
-Either must be clearly associated with the project's presence on the airport.
+- 2. Economic Purpose: This purpose can be demonstrated when, within one year of the project's completion, the airport will experience: 1) an increase in aviation activity in the form of aircraft operations and/or based aircraft; or 2) an increase in new businesses or ancillary business activities.
+Either must be clearly associated with the project's presence on the airport. - 3.
+Financial Responsibility: The applicant must provide a pro forma cash flow and financial responsibility acceptance statements.
+All financial statements must be prepared by a certified public account from the sponsor's governing body and responsibility statements must be formal resolutions of the governing body. - D. Any project(s) shall be developed inside the official property boundaries of the airport as shown on the airport's official Airport Layout Plan documents.

-C.3.c Financial Responsibility

-The applicant must provide a pro forma cash flow and financial responsibility acceptance statements.
-All financial statements must be prepared by a certified public account from the sponsor's governing body and responsibility statements must be formal resolutions of the governing body.